osiris-code/osiris/docs/hidden/reference/Profile.md

 - *"piecewise-linear"* - uses a piecewise-linear function defined by the `num_x`, `x` and `fx` parameters.
 See these parameters for details.
-- *"gaussian"* - uses a gaussian function defined by the `x_cent`, `f_cent`,
+- *"gaussian"* - uses a Gaussian function defined by the `x_cent`, `f_cent`,
   `x_sigm`, and `x_range` parameters.
 See these parameters for details.

-Here's an example for a 3D run using piecewise-linear functions in the x1 and x2 direction and a gaussian function in the x3 direction:
+Here's an example for a 3D run using piecewise-linear functions in the x1 and x2 direction and a Gaussian function in the x3 direction:

 ```text
   profile_type(1:3) = "piecewise-linear", "piecewise-linear", "gaussian",